 Combining Mecha: The Turn X is a single unit, but it separates into segments (so it's more like a splitting mecha).
 Corin Nander makes a very crude one by jury-rigging three Kapools into one unit and adding a Rocket Punch.

-Continuity Snarl: I dare you to explain how even though human civilization keeps getting destroyed they keep having New York Cities, Romes and other such places in spite of regular Monumental Damage or how no else noticed the mecha storage units in previous series, or how the word Gundam keeps coming up in every series and everyone acts like they invented the word and SO much more.
+Continuity Snarl: The Black History makes it hard to explain how even though human civilization keeps getting destroyed and re-built they keep having New York Cities, Romes and other such places in spite of regular Monumental Damage or how no else noticed the mecha storage units in previous series, or how the word Gundam keeps coming up in every series and everyone acts like they invented the word and SO much more.

 David Versus Goliath: The Earthrace militias are at a severe technological disadvantage even after excavating mobile dolls from the Mountain Cycles, apart from the Turn A. And it turns out to be an inversion whenever the Turn A fights anything.